-We have recently allocated research funds to a small Adelaide based group that have been working for many years on a cancer treatment approach where the immune system is ‘boosted’ and toxic effects are greatly reduced.
+Research has repeatedly shown that the immune system plays a crucial role in cancer growth, control or elimination.
+A small Adelaide based group have been working for many years on a cancer treatment approach where the immune system is ‘boosted’ and toxic effects are greatly reduced.
 This is being explored using more frequent but less potent treatments.
-This research has repeatedly shown that the immune system plays a crucial role in cancer growth, control or elimination.

-This research effort is in line with our Research Vision of developing simple low-cost treatments by "thinking outside the square", rather than pursuing highly complex technology, cures and treatments.
-You can follow the link to read more in detail in the reference article "A Matter of Time" which appeared in the May 2010 edition of Australasian Science.
+This research effort is in line with our Research Vision of developing simple low-cost treatments by "thinking outside the square", rather than pursuing highly complex technology and treatments.

 For further information on the immune cycle approach:

 * CRP identifies homeostatic immune oscillations in cancer patients: a potential treatment targeting tool?